-8.2 The quorum of any committee meeting will be 7 committee members, 2 or which must be officers.
+8.2 The quorum of any committee meeting will be 5 committee members, 2 or which must be officers.

-8.3 All proceedings will be minuted and a true copy signed by the Chair and made available at the local advice shop, community centre, library and Christian Community Action Shop to all members by request.
+8.3 All proceedings will be minuted and a true copy signed by the Chair and made available at the, community centre, library and Christian Community Action Shop and to all members by request.

 9 FINANCES